ConfeitoHS/ConfeitoHS/README.md

 ### 👋 Hello!
-I am a student that
+I am an undergraduate student that
-- Studying CSE and Math Minor in GIST College
+- Studying CSE and Math Minor in GIST
 - Currently Making Backend Application for Drive Courses
 - Studying AI, particularly Machine Learning
 - Looking Forward to Research & Develop in the field of AGI